jameskermode/f90wrap-wheels/README.md

 ```

 If all goes well, the `.whl` files will show up as assets within a new GitHub release.
-Installation process should now be tested locally, e.g. on Mac OS X with Python 3.9:
+The installation process should now be tested locally, e.g. on Mac OS X with Python 3.9:

 ```bash
 pip install https://github.com/jameskermode/f90wrap-wheels/releases/download/v0.x.y-rc1/f90wrap-0.2.5-cp39-cp39-macosx_10_9_x86_64.whl